-Performers who choose to perform two songs will not receive a bonus.
+- Performers who choose to perform two songs will not receive a bonus.

-During preliminaries, participants will perform the first two minutes of their song (roughly the first few verses and chorus).
+- During preliminaries, participants will perform the first two minutes of their song (roughly the first few verses and chorus).

-There will be 25 preliminary contestants.
+- There will be 25 preliminary contestants.
 The remainder of applicants will be added to a wait list.

-If there are any no-shows, the wait-listed participants may have a chance to perform.
+- If there are any no-shows, the wait-listed participants may have a chance to perform.

-Songs must be either in Japanese or related to anime/manga/Japanese video games (for example, the English theme to Sailor Moon is acceptable).
+- Songs must be either in Japanese or related to anime/manga/Japanese video games (for example, the English theme to Sailor Moon is acceptable).

-Please submit the highest-quality file you can find (320kbps is ideal).
+- Please submit the highest-quality file you can find (320 kbps is ideal)!

-Singing without music (a cappella) is not allowed.
+- Singing without music (a cappella) is not allowed.

-Lyrics sheets are allowed, but they are the participants’ responsibility.
+- Lyrics sheets are allowed, but they are the participants’ responsibility.
 Lyrics will not be provided at the event.

-Groups are limited to 2 people.
+- Groups are limited to two (2) people.

 Performance and/or Audience Interaction will make up the remaining 50%.
 Scoring in this category will be based on the type of song; for example, an upbeat song with lots of energy will have the Performance aspect weighted more heavily than the Audience Interaction aspect, while a slower, softer song might have the opposite.
 Judges will be looking for whether or not the performance was appropriate for the song, and whether or not Audience Interaction was attempted/achieved (again, depending on the song).